nicwl/php-ctf-thinkr/WRITEUP.md

 zebra,uk0q,77aeef2799d85ecd68c3f38d372335f0,true,
 ```

+You might have guessed from the name of the class `CSVModel` that it stores models in CSV format.
 The top line contains a flag.
 This is as far as anyone got in the competion.

 ## Flag 4